bkoz/weaviate/README.md

 ### Weaviate On Openshift
 - Support for [Distributed Architectures](https://weaviate.io/developers/weaviate/concepts/replication-architecture).
 - A Great Developer Experience (Easily move code -> containers)
+- Access your cluster via the Weaviate Cloud Console with external routes.
 - Security (Doesn't run your containers as root)

 ### Get access to Openshift